senchalabs/docs-i18n/guides/class_system/README.md

     alert(Computer.instanceCount); // Alerts "2"

-## Error Handling and debugging
+## Error Handling and Debugging

-Sencha Touch 2 includes some useful features that will help you with debugging and error handling.
+Sencha Touch 2 includes some useful features that help you with debugging and error handling.

-You can use `Ext.getDisplayName()` to get the display name of any method.
-This is especially useful for throwing errors that have the class name and method name in their description, such as:
+You can use the `Ext.getDisplayName()` call to get the display name of any method.
+This is especially useful for throwing errors that have the class name and the method name in their description, as shown in the following code sample:

     throw new Error('['+ Ext.getDisplayName(arguments.callee) +'] Some message here');